trade-tariff/deliverables-report-writer/README.md

 - `governance_folder`

   set to the folder to which reports are to be copied / stored permanently.
-If this is not set, then the file will not be copied
+If this is not set, then the file will not be copied.

 ## Preparation